Transgender Actors Applaud Scarlett Johansson's Decision To Drop Role Portraying A Trans Man

 According to Billboard, transgender artists have praised Scarlett Johansson’s decision to pull out of the upcoming Rub & Tug movie, in which she was set to portray a transgender man.

-Johansson released a statement on Friday, saying, “In light of recent ethical questions raised surrounding my casting as Dante Tex Gill, I have decided to respectfully withdraw my participation in the project.”
+“In light of recent ethical questions raised surrounding my casting as Dante Tex Gill, I have decided to respectfully withdraw my participation in the project.”

 “Our cultural understanding of transgender people continues to advance,” the actress continued, “and I’ve learned a lot from the community since making my first statement about my casting and realize it was insensitive.”